cybercog/telegram-devpoker-bot/README.md

 12, 18, 24, 30
 ```

-Additional votes:
+Special cases:
-* ❓— Still unsure how to estimate
+* ∞ — Impossible to estimate or task cannot be completed
-* ∞ — Task is too large, impossible to estimate
+* ❓— Unsure how to estimate
-* ☕ — Let's take a break
+* ☕ — I need a break

 ## Self-hosted usage